Click here for a pdf of this document Aphids (revised Feb 2014).pdf

 Another good practice is to encourage winter songbirds to visit your garden because many birds will search tree bark for overwintering aphid eggs.
 Good varieties are chickadees, nuthatches, purple finches, and warblers.
 A thorough control of aphids means controlling the ant population as well.
 Establishing barriers of bone meal or powdered charcoal is an effective method, and cleaning up leaking tree sap will detract ants.

-By the time you notice an aphid problem, they are usually too numerous to effectively control by hand removal.
+Aphids generally congregate in groups near the tips of stems.
+Cutting off the tip of the stem can remove an entire colony at once.
 Light infestations can be controlled by washing the plants with a forceful jet of water, usually early in the morning, paying particular attention to the undersides of leaves.
 For best results, spray every other day for a minimum of at least three times to effectively decrease the population.

 Fortunately, aphids have many natural enemies that are very effective in controlling infestations.
 Chief among these is lady beetles, with both adults and larvae usually increasing in number to thoroughly control the damaging population.
 Other major predators include lacewings, small parasitic wasps, syrphid flies (hover flies), and soldier bugs.
 Avoid the use of any chemical sprays while predators are present.

-Insecticidal soap, such as Safers, is an effective control method and is less environmentally toxic than other chemical sprays.
-Apply thoroughly to the plant every 3-5 days over a twoweek period to eliminate the infestation.
+Insecticidal soap is an effective control method and is less environmentally toxic than other chemical sprays.
+Apply thoroughly to the plant according to label directions, once aphids are present.

 Foliar insecticides may be applied if aphids become numerous and continue to be a serious problem.
 Spray foliage thoroughly and repeat as needed.
 Check for the presence of lady beetles and other natural predators before spraying any insecticides.